anquanscan/sec-tools/README.md

 [rop-tool](https://github.com/t00sh/rop-tool): A tool to help you write binary exploits
 [eccube-acl-chmod](https://github.com/havill/eccube-acl-chmod): Adds ACLs to EC-CUBE 4.x, each group of allowed access represented by a bit in an octet like Unix.
 [linux-keylogger](https://github.com/y0g3sh-99/linux-keylogger): Linux keylogger written in C
 [trj](https://github.com/pablocorbalann/trj): Execute any command in other's computer using a trojan horse coded and compiled in C. Just for educational purpose.
+[phpvuln](https://github.com/ecriminal/phpvuln): 🕸️ Audit tool to find common vulnerabilities in PHP source code